jjYBdx4IL/fannj/README.md

     java -Djna.library.path=/usr/local/lib -cp fannj-0.7.jar:jna-3.2.2.jar YourClass

 Update: the maven descriptor (pom.xml) now contains a section (atm only for Linux) that builds FANN from sources and packs the native library into a jar file called fannj-&lt;version&gt;-linux-x86_64.jar.
 If you put that jar onto the classpath, the JNA libs should be able to extract and load the contained libs all by themselves and without additional configuration.

+##Building
+The native libs for windows and linux can only be built on linux systems atm.
+You need the mingw compiler for that.